Changfei-Fu/RUMI-SLAM/README.md

 # RUMI-SLAM
 Our RUMI-SLAM system contains two parallel processes for realtime and non-realtime submap building.
 The additional back submap can be built on the un-tracked frames to establish the data association for submap merging without the requirement of loop-closure.
+RUMI-SLAM is built on top of ORB-SLAM3(https://github.com/UZ-SLAMLab/ORB_SLAM3) by modifying the tracking, mapping, and optimization processes.
 ## Run
 Let's take a demo of a [TUM dataset](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download) as an example of how to run our RUMI-SLAM.